mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > metadata throughout the infrastructure.
 If the data is private, the
 > infrastructure should use encrypted Application messages instead.

-Even though, some of these metadata information are not secret payloads, in correlation with other data, a network observer might be able to reconstruct sensitive information.
+Even though some of this metadata information does not consist of secret payloads, in correlation with other data a network observer might be able to reconstruct sensitive information.
 Using a secure channel to transfer this information will prevent a network attacker to access this MLS protocol metadata if it cannot compromise the secure channel.